English Grammar

 I turned on the radio to listen to the news. - Why are you running?

-I'm running to catch the bus. - Why do you study every day?
+I'm running to catch the bus. - Why are you calling?

-I study every day to improve my level of English. - Why did you go to London?
+I study to improve my level of English. - Why are you studying so hard?

 - What do you use this sponge for? (=